This story contains affiliate links.

-In our latest Green Guide Series, our novice gardener, Loralie, will share some of the “green” techniques her family will be attempting in their own (and first!) garden patch this year.
-It’s entirely possible to grow healthier, tastier food without the use of expensive, synthetic, and often toxic pesticides and fertilizers.
+Our novice gardener, Loralie, will share some of the “green” techniques her family will be attempting in their own (and first!) garden patch this year in our latest Green Guide Series.
+It’s entirely possible to grow healthier, tastier food without expensive, synthetic, and often toxic pesticides and fertilizers.
 So put on a big floppy hat, hand your kids a trowel, and join us in her journey!

 Today, Day 2, we’ll explain Companion Planting.

 Take a walk through a meadow.
 Do you see rows and rows of the same plants neatly aligned?
 No!
 Mother Nature likes things all willy-nilly, and mother always knows best.
 Natural diversity leads to a balanced eco-system.
 Companion planting tries to mimic this through the practice of planting different crops together, using the plants’ properties to encourage the health and growth of one another.
 These properties may aid in nutrient uptake, repelling damaging pests, attracting beneficial insects, or even enhancing the flavor of certain fruits and vegetables.
 For instance, planting thyme near cabbage can deter cabbage worms.
 Beans can be your garden’s BFF by improving the overall growth of most all your vegetables.
 Avoid spending money on synthetic fertilizers and toxic pesticides, and let your garden do the work for you!

 You may think bugs are a nuisance, but many insects help by pollinating your plants or preying on harmful pests.
 Proper companion planting attracts the good guys and repels the bad guys, while pesticides throw the baby (bug) out with the bathwater.
 Flowering plants, such as nasturtiums, and strong-scented herbs, like mint, fit the bill for great companion plants.